International Sim Cards and Mobile Phones

 - Provides a data plan for use with mobile apps mentioned above

-- Can’t call if you run out of credit
+- Can’t call or text if you run out of credit

-- Can be expensive if you use a lot of data and minutes
+- Can be expensive if you do not have an unlimited plan but use a lot of data and minutes

 - Requires an unlocked, out-of-contract, GSM-compatible phone OR a rental phone